-The array of choices can be bewildering, especially because the most important differences are in function, not aesthetics.
-Tiny, seemingly insignificant model number differences hide huge disparities in performance potential and hardware compatibility.
+The array of motherboard choices out there can be bewildering; there's one for every use, niche and sensibility, and these days they come in custom colors and patterns.
+The most important differences are in function, though, not aesthetics.
+Tiny, seemingly insignificant differences in model number hide huge disparities in performance potential and hardware compatibility.

 Think about your build style and size